Developmental Architecture

 Priority access to future series and offerings as your developmental path unfolds.

-Each developmental field is explored over several weeks using the same three-part movement.
-Rather than analyzing problems, the work supports the nervous system in rediscovering how these capacities naturally organize when the right relational conditions are present.
+Each of the seven developmental capacities is explored over three weeks using the same arc.
+Rather than analyzing problems, the work supports the nervous system in rediscovering how each capacity naturally organizes when the right relational conditions are present.

-Rather than discussing concepts, we slow down and feel how a capacity is currently lived in the body and in relationship.
-This establishes a direct experiential reference for the developmental function as it operates today.
+We slow down and feel how a capacity is currently experienced in the body and in relationship.
+Rather than discussing concepts, we establish a direct experiential reference for the developmental function as it operates today.

 Contacting the Capacity